Calm your IBS in just 6 weeks with Nerva

 IBS and symptoms of depression clearly influence one another.
 However, the biological nature of the link between the two is not fully understood.
 The gut-brain axis, which is the connection between the GI tract and the nervous system, as well as the biopsychosocial model are two concepts that may help to explain the connection.

 The Gut-Brain Connection

-There is a two-way communication network between the GI tract and the brain, known as the gut-brain axis.
-This two-way connection is relevant to understanding the link between IBS and depression.7
+There is a two-way communication network between the GI tract and the brain, known as the mind-gut connection or gut-brain axis.
+This two-way connection is important to understanding the link between IBS and depression.7

 The brain and gut communicate through the nervous system and digestive system.
 The GI tract contains over 500 million neurons that receive signals and transmit them to the brain via the vagus nerve.
 This information is processed in the brain and may affect conscious experience, in some cases leading to symptoms of IBS.